 There are a few telling conditions that may indicate a need for surgical orthodontics, including:

-At your first visit to our offices, we’ll determine whether surgical orthodontics is the most efficient treatment route for your case.
+At your first visit to our office, we’ll determine whether surgical orthodontics is the most efficient treatment route for your case.

 How does orthognathic surgery work?